witnet/sheikah/README.md

 <h3 align="center">Formatter</h3>

-* Verify files are correctly formatted with `yarn fmt-verify`
+* Verify files are correctly formatted with `yarn fmt`
 * See which format errors exist with `yarn fmt`
 * Repair format errors with (**this operation modifies your files!**) `yarn fmt!`